ClarkJ338/Light-DB/LightDB-Documentation.md

 # 📖 Light-DB - Full Documentation

-This document provides a detailed explanation of every method in TrainerDB's Storage class, including real-world scenarios from basic to advanced usage.
+This document provides a detailed explanation of every method in Light-DB's Storage class, including real-world scenarios from basic to advanced usage.

 ## 📦 Table of Contents